 Hint: Bulk actions can be hidden by the system administrator.
 Single actions can still be executed within a notification group.

-When the user chooses to order notifications by priority, the items are ordered by highest to lowest priority, or vice versa.
+When the user chooses to order notifications by priority, the items are ordered by highest to lowest priority.

 Icon and Badge

-The notification icon is embedded in the shell bar and is the main access to the notification area.
+The Notifications icon button is embedded in the shell bar and is the central access point for all notifications.

-- A badge appears over the upper right-hand corner of the notification icon every time a new notification is added to the list.
+- A counter and red badge appears over the upper right-hand corner of the notification icon every time a new notification is added to the list.
 It displays the number of new notifications.

-- The badge is set to zero once the user opens the notification center.
+- The badge is set to zero when the user opens the notification popover.

-- When the notification area is open, the badge continues to function as usual.
+- When the notification popover is displayed, the badge continues to function as usual.

-High-priority notifications are shown to users via the banner.
-The banner appears on the upper right-hand corner of the screen for a short period of time and disappears by itself.
-We recommend setting a notification to high priority if the user’s attention is urgently needed.
-The banner can be shown on every floorplan and in the Me Area.
+High-priority notifications are shown using the banner.
+The banner appears on the upper right-hand corner of the screen for a short period of time and then disappears.
+We recommend setting a notification to high priority if you need to get the user’s immediate attention.
+The banner is shown on all floorplans.

 - The highest priority for a single item within a group defines the priority for the entire group.

-- The entire group can be dismissed at once, although this will not have an influence on the processes behind the notifications, meaning that an item that was deleted from the notification list might still need to be processed.
+- The entire group can be dismissed at once.
+However, this does not affect processes behind the notifications.
+An item that was deleted from the notification list might still need to be processed.

 Hint: Bulk actions can be hidden by the system administrator.
 Single actions can still be executed within a group.

-Actions are associated with notifications to allow users to act on notifications from within the notification center.
-Due to the fact only 2 actions can be displayed at a time, we recommend displaying only those actions that the user can take without needing any further context.
+Actions are associated with notifications to allow users to act on notifications from within the notification popover.
+Only two actions can be displayed at a time.
+We recommend displaying only self-explantory actions that don’t require additional context.

-Every notification can be dismissed as an operation.
-When dismissed, the item will disappear from the list, but the task might still need to be processed.
+A notification operation can be dismissed.
+When dismissed, the notification item disappears from the list, but the task might still need to be processed.
 Bulk operations are exposed at group level.

 Headline, Subtitle, Truncation

-Navigation can be triggered by clicking or tapping the item.
+Navigation is triggered by clicking or tapping the item.

-Every notification type is displayed in the settings dialog.
-Each type can be switched on or off without affecting the processes behind the notifications.
+All notification types are displayed in the settings dialog.
+Users can switch each type on or off without affecting the underlying processes.

-The user can activate the banner function for each notification type.
-This means that the notification status is raised to high priority and all high priority notifications are additionally displayed as banners.
+Users can activate the banner function for each notification type.
+This sets the notification status to high priority and corresponding notifications have a red status indicator.
+Banners are also displayed for all other high priority notifications.

 Behavior and Interaction (incl.
 Gestures)